d-xo/untrustix-git/readme.md

 message, only the store hash and content that was added.

 I ran it for a few days and generated a test repository with ~3.3 million builds.
-This repo is 7.6GiB on disk, and is available here: https://github.com/xwvvvvwx/untrustix-git-testdata.
+This repo is 7.6GB on disk, and is available here: https://github.com/xwvvvvwx/untrustix-git-testdata.

-You can emulate a client by fetching using `git clone --filter=tree:0 --depth=1 --no-checkout --no-hardlinks file://<PATH_TO_REPO> client`.
+You can emulate a lightweight follower by fetching using `git clone --filter=tree:0 --depth=1 --no-checkout --no-hardlinks file://<PATH_TO_REPO> client`.
 This will fetch only the latest commit object.
 It will not fetch any tree or blob objects referenced in the commit.
 It will not checkout any data into the worktree.
 Note that this must be done on a local copy of the repo, as github currently does not support partial clones.

-You can then query individual build results by recursively calling `git fetch-pack --filter=tree:0 file://<PATH_TO_REPO> <OBJECT_HASH>` inside the client repository until you reach a leaf.
+You can then query individual build results by recursively calling `git fetch-pack --filter=tree:0 file://<PATH_TO_REPO> <OBJECT_HASH>` inside the client repository until you reach the desired leaf node.

+## Practicality

+### Partial Clone Support

+There are unfortunately no major git hosting services that currently support partial clone, although gitlab are currently testing an alpha implementation behind a feature flag ([ref](https://docs.gitlab.com/ee/topics/git/partial_clone.html)).
+It does however work with self hosted repos (I have tested with the `ssh` and `git` protocols).

+The lightweight log follower protocol outlined in this document could be implemented using the github [git data api](https://developer.github.com/v3/git/), but the rate limit (5000 requests per hour for authenticated users) would probably become restrictive fairly quickly.

+Even without support for partial clone, it may be reasonable to host small logs (< 100,000 builds) on github.
+In this scenario, followers would perform shallow clones instead of partial clones, bringing their local state requirements up to 10s of megabytes per log.

+### Scalability

+The resource requirements imposed on builders and log followers seem reasonable, and should scale fairly well even with very large logs.
+Potential scalability issues would rather seem to be a concern for the log operators.

+Hydra has performed ~100,000,000 builds over the last 10 years, and is currently producing ~1,200,000 builds per month.
+We should assume that this number will increase.
+It does not seems unreasonable to expect the largest logs to reach at least 500,000,000 entries in the next decade.

+My 3.3 million build test repo takes up 7.6GB on disk, extrapolating out to a 500,000,000 entry log, we can expect the repo to require ~1TB of disk usage.

+Operations on the full log are slow and expensive.
+Running `git gc` on my (relatively small) test repo already takes ~20 minutes on a modern quad core i7 laptop.
+Performing whole repo operations on very large logs may become tedious or problematic.

+Very popular logs (e.g. hydra) will be queried on every build by most (all?)
+NixOS users.
+It is currently unclear what kind of load this would place on log operators.
+It should be noted that if log followers are lightweight, each query will be composed of multiple network requests as clients recursively walk down the tree to the leaf.
+It should be possible to apply some client side caching logic to reduce the expense here.